drupalcommerce/commerce-docs/v2/product/index.rst

 attributes that you will use to differentiate your products.
 Read here to learn about how to create, edit, and making some attributes optional.

-:doc:`products` - Finally, you can create products!
-Follow the directions in this section on the most common use cases.
+:doc:`products` - Finally, you can create products! :doc:`Follow the directions in this section on the most common use cases.<products>`

 :doc:`purchasable-entities` - When it comes to product architectures, there is no one true answer.
 Furthermore, different clients might have different needs.